 People were genuinely excited.

 It was easy to understand why Layne would be excited.
-She was set to make her big screen debut in If Beast Street Could Talk, the highly anticipated follow-up for Oscar-winning director Barry Jenkins.
+She was set to make her big screen debut in If Beale Street Could Talk, the highly anticipated follow-up for Oscar-winning director Barry Jenkins.

 The film, which will hit theaters Christmas Day, is based on author James Baldwin’s 1974 novel of the same name.
 Layne plays Tish Rivers, a 19-year old Harlemite who discovered a perfect love in her childhood friend Alonzo “Fonny” Hunt (expertly played by rising star Stephan James).
 That love would face the ultimate test the moment Fonny is falsely accused of rape.